hahalooongboy/toDos/README.md

 # Basic To-Do App

+## Install First
+.NET 5.0 or higher and NodeJS

 ## Data Setup
-Run `npm run generate` to create data, then run `npm run server` to start fake back end.
+From the `/api` directory, run `dotnet ef database upgrade` to set up the database for local use.

+## .NET Startup
+From the `/api` directory, run `dotnet build`, then `dotnet run` in a terminal window.
+Leave this running in the background.

 ## Angular Startup
-Run `ng serve` to start front end code.
-Optionally, include `--watch` to update automatically with changes.
+In a second terminal window, run `ng serve` to start front end code.